markus7017/org.openhab.binding.rachio/README.md

 See configuration of bridge things below for a description of the config parameters.

 ## Thing Configuration

-_Describe what is needed to manually configure a thing, either through the (Paper) UI or via a thing-file.
-This should be mainly about its mandatory and optional configuration parameters.
-A short example entry for a thing file can help!_

 ### bridge thing - represents a Rachio Cloud account